7 MCP Tools to Supercharge Your AI Agent

 9 min read

 MCPs let you bring functionality from external systems directly into your agent's control.
-Think web scraping, database queries, component libraries, and specialized data sources—all accessible to your AI without leaving your workflow.
+Web scraping, database queries, component libraries, specialized data sources.
+All accessible to your AI without leaving your workflow.

 The problem?
 This is one of the most overlooked and underutilized areas of agentic coding.
-Let's change that.
+Time to fix that.

 AI agent surrounded by various tool icons representing different MCP integrations